 The ‘Young European Ambassadors’ initiative is a driving force of the ‘Young European Neighbours’ network, created by the ‘EU NEIGHBOURS east’ project.

-The role of the Young European Ambassadors (YEA) is to connect with young people from the European Union and the Eastern Partner countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
-They exchange experience, discuss matters of direct concern to young people, share best practices and work together for a better future.
+The role of the Young European Ambassadors (YEAs) is to connect the youth from the European Union and the Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
+They exchange experience, discuss matters of direct concern to young people, share best practices and experiences and work together for a better future.